Azure/azure-automation-go-worker/README.md

 }
 ```

-# Executing the worker
+# Run
-To start the hybrid worker run :
+To start the hybrid worker execute :
 ```sh
 ./worker <path_to_your_configuration>
 ```